jbeuckm/Splasher/README.md

 Then, just pass the path to splasher.js.

-Generate splash screens from the example file like this:
+Run the included example like this:

 ```
 ./splasher.js example.html